rananna/bttf-alarm-clock/readme.md

 6.  **Configure Clock**: Access the web interface at `http://bttf-alarmclock.local` to set the time zone, alarm, and other features.

 ## Features

+If you want to see a demo of what this project can accomplish, take a look at this video.

+### Video Demo

+You can see the BTTF clock in action [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 This project is packed with features to create an authentic and highly functional alarm clock: